- ½ sheet ready rolled sweet short pastry, thawed

 - Turn onto a floured work surface and gently knead the dough into a smooth ball.
 Roll or pat the dough out to a thickness of 3cm.
 Cut into 12 rounds using a 6cm diameter cookie cutter, dipping it in flour to avoid the dough sticking to the cutter.
 Place 9 scones in a circle and then fill in the centre with the remaining 3 scones.

 - Place a pastry cross on each scone, cutting the pastry to fit.
 Brush the tops with cinnamon sugar glaze.
 Bake for 25-30 minutes, until golden and cooked.
 (Check the centre scones with a skewer ensuring it comes out clean).
 Leave in the tin for 5 minutes before transferring to a cooling rack.
 Serve warm with butter.

-- Cinnamon Sugar Glaze: Whisk cinnamon, brown sugar and milk together.
+- Cinnamon Sugar Glaze: Whisk Gregg's Ground Cinnamon, brown sugar and milk together.

 Gluten free option: To make these scones gluten free replace the standard self-raising flour with gluten free self-raising flour.
 You may find that you will need a little extra lemonade as the gluten free flour tends to absorb more liquid than the standard flour, but make sure you end up with a soft dough.
 To make the crosses either use gluten free pastry or make a cross by using the back of a knife to make indentations in the dough.
 Brush the buns with the cinnamon glaze before cooking as per the recipe.

 - If you don’t have a 6cm diameter cookie cutter use a glass of a similar size diameter, making sure it is well dusted with flour.

 - If you don’t have a tin, you can place individual scones on a tray, ensuring to keep them close together to avoid spreading.
 Bake for 15-20 minutes.